zorgnax/librx/README.md

     make check
     sudo make install

-On Windows, you must first install GNU Make, and find vcvars32.bat usually distributed with visual studio and run it.
-The you can run this:
+On Windows, you must first find vcvars32.bat usually distributed with visual studio and run it.
+Then you can run this:

-    make -f Makefile.win
+    make.bat

-    make -f Makefile.win check
+It will make librx.dll and librx.lib in the directory, which you can either copy into your project's directory (along with rx.h) or you can copy them manually into C:\Windows\System32 to have them installed globally.

-    make -f Makefile.win install
+If vcvars32.bat is in your path, make.bat will run it for you if it doesn't find CL (the microsoft C compiler) in your path.

 If you want to use the rx_print() function, which outputs utf-8 characters, you need to set cmd.exe to display utf-8 by running: